Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 Unfortunately, by design, even the best humidifiers do not come with a reset button.
 Thus, you have to switch it off and unplug it from power for some time.

-If the tank and filters are clean, and if the water level is good, the reset should work.
-If it does not, there could be a deeper underlying problem with the humidifier.
+If the tank and filters are clean and the water level is good, the red light on the humidifier should go off.
+If it does not, there could be a bigger problem.

 4. There is a problem in the circuitry